 You are an Essex student from day one, a member of our global community based at the most internationally diverse campus university in the UK.

-Within our Department of Mathematical Sciences, our staff are award-winning teachers.
+As well as being world-class academics, our staff are award-winning teachers.
 Many of our academics have won national or regional awards for lecturing, and many of them are qualified and accredited teachers – something which is very rare at a university.

 We are a small but influential department, so our students and staff know each other personally.
 You never need an appointment to see your lecturers and professors, just knock on our office doors – we are one of the few places to have an open-door policy, and no issue is too big or small.

 Our innovative research groups are working on a broad range of collaborative areas tackling real-world issues.
 Here are a few examples:

 By studying within our Essex Pathways Department for your foundation year, you will have access to all of the facilities that the University of Essex has to offer, as well as those provided by our department to support you:

 Our Department of Mathematical Sciences also offers excellent on-campus facilities:

 Clear thinkers are required in every profession, so the successful mathematician has an extensive choice of potential careers.